Audrey-Lee88/OvenHouse/docs/GameArchitecture.md

 ### Integrating Art

 ### Chasing Witch
-The Witch class has a method that calculates the vectorizes the distance between the witch and the player, and then makes the witch follow the player depending on the set distance.
+The Witch class has a method that calculates the vectorizes the distance between the witch and the player, and then makes the witch follow the player depending on the set speed.
+Due to this method, the witch's speed is the only factor that can be modified and will be restricted; on the contrary, the witch's direction of movement will be free-form/unrestricted.
-### Prologue/Epilogue of the Game